Skip to main content

 But, I was wrong.
 I needed to stay right where I was and do more of what I loved.

 Instead, I got two (two!) different new jobs during this three-year time span.
-And while they were wonderful learning experiences, and I can add them to my resume, here was the problem: I lost myself and my love for life in all of it.
+While they were wonderful learning experiences, and I can add them to my resume, here was the problem: I lost myself and my love for life in all of it.

 I didn't need to do more.
 I was enough, doing enough, and God was good to give me what I loved to do early on in life (and put it right in my face for a decade) until I decided it wasn't enough.